Trismegiste/Php-Is-Magic/README.md

 not finished and you want to test which pattern is suited.
 Well, at least it's better than copy-paste some scripts from an old project :)

-I like to think it looks like an mobile device emulator on your desktop platform: slow, not suited for production but easier than deployment on your smartphone.
+I like to think it looks like a mobile device emulator on your desktop platform: slow, not suited for production but easier than deployment on your smartphone.

+## Notes

+Despite the fact that magic is a potential WTF generator, I try to minimize problems by forcing the use of interface, adding many validators and also preventing mis-uses of some tools (see DecoratorBuilder for example).

+It is also an another way to explore common patterns with new features.
+For example, I believe traits will change the future of PHP frameworks (in fact it has already started).

 ## Doc

-I have provided a readme in each folder of a tool
+I have written a readme in each folder of a tool

 ## TODO